Reed College Catalog

 Not offered 2013-14.

 Chinese 345 - Self, Stage, and Society: An Excursion into Chinese Drama

 Full course for one semester.
-This course introduces students to representative works of Chinese drama from the mid-imperial era (approximately from the tenth to fourteenth-century) to the period of cultural revolution (1966-76).
-The justification for spanning the conventional divide between the pre-modern and modern periods is the lasting appeal of the early theatrical masterpieces through the ages, both in terms of dramatic forms and thematic matters.
+This course introduces students to representative works of Chinese drama from the mid-imperial era (approximately from the tenth to fourteenth century) to the period of cultural revolution (1966–76).
+The justification for spanning the conventional divide between the premodern and modern periods is the lasting appeal of the early theatrical masterpieces through the ages, in terms of both dramatic forms and thematic matters.
 This course will enable students to break out of the confines of the rigid dichotomy between tradition and modernity to see the powerful resonance between the two, and to understand how the educated class through the ages has carved out their own identity through projecting their aspirations for an ideal society or their indignations over an imperfect one.
-Readings include works by Guan Hanqing, Wang Shifu, Tang Xianzu, Guo Moruo, Ouyang Yuqian, Cao Yu, Tian Han, among others.
+Readings include works by Guan Hanqing, Wang Shifu, Tang Xianzu, Guo Moruo, Ouyang Yuqian, Cao Yu, and Tian Han, among others.
 Readings are available in English translation.
 Students taking the course for Chinese credit will meet for an additional hour of reading in the original language.
 Prerequisite: Sophomore standing or consent of the instructor.
 Conference.
 Cross-listed as Literature 345.